Bikeman868/Ioc.Modules/README.md

 You need to add classes into your packages that define the IoC needs of your package.
 I recommend that you call your class `Package` and place it in the root folder of your project.
-For this to work, the requirement is to decorate the class with the `[Package]` attribute and to implement the `IPackage` interface.
+For this to work you must decorate the class with the `[Package]` attribute and to implement the `IPackage` interface.

 Here is a simple example:
 ```